JosieOnGit/JosieOnGit/README.md

 <h1 align="center">Hi, I'm Joselyne</h1>
 <h3 align="center">You probably know me as Josie.
-I'm a beginner yet avid programmer.</h3>
+I'm fairly new to programming, but eager to learn.</h3>